justinmeiners/justinmeiners.github.io/quake-entities/README.md

 Before describing the entity system, there is an important technical concept to cover.
 A *brush* is a 3D solid shape defined by a set of 3 or more 3D planes.
-The solid is defined to be all the volume which is behind *all* of the 3D planes (also known as the intersection of half-spaces).
+The solid is defined to be the volume enclosed by the 3D planes (also known as the intersection of half-spaces).
-It's not hard to show that a fully enclosed brush must be a convex shape.
+It's not hard to show that a brush must be a convex shape.

 ![quake brush sample](brush_sample.png)